reikolydia/gemini-pro-cli/README.md

 > This fork just makes it look more presentable..

 To-do:
+- [x] Add token counts
+- [ ] Add menus to select models at the start

+Gemini 1.5 Pro To-dos:
-- [ ] Add customizable system instructions
+- [x] Add customizable system instructions
 - [ ] Add ability to upload media
 - [ ] Add ability to generate media, like images, saved to local disk
-- [ ] Add menus to select models at the start

 # Original Installation Instructions